Workplace health and safety policies comply with UK law and exist to keep everyone in your company out of harm’s way.

 - Take reasonable care of yourself and everyone around you

 - Co-operate with your employer

-- If you think something wrong or dangerous, inform your employer
+- If you think something is wrong or dangerous, inform your employer

 Use the ‘Plan, Do, Check and Act‘ or HSG65 model to help your business focus on your objectives.

-NEBOSH will state that as long as you spend enough time on the check element, you will always succeed in health and safety and I agree with this idea.
+NEBOSH will state that as long as you spend enough time on the check element, you will always succeed in health and safety.

 #1 Find a health and safety consultant or auditor